Cr4sh/openreil/README.md

 cfg.to_dot_file('cfg.dot')
 ```

-Than you can render this file into the PNG image using Graphviz dot utility:
+Then you can render this file into the PNG image using Graphviz dot utility:

 ```
 $ dot -Tpng cfg.dot > cfg.png